jssol/catalog-manager/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This is a console app that helps users to manage the catalog of their books, games, and music built with ruby.
+> This is a console app that helps users to manage the catalog of their books, games, and music built with ruby

 ## Built With